MorganJBradford/pizza-parlor/README.md

 Because I did not have a directory named pizza-parlor, I know it downloaded successfully.
 Now you should have an icon for the directory named pizza-parlor on your desktop background.
 Double click on the icon, this should open the directory.
 Right click on "index.html" select open, or select open with if you have multiple web browsers and would like to use a specific one.

+ Click pick-up.
 Select the size size of pizza you would like.
 Select the toppings you would like on your pizza.
 Click "Submit order," review your order.

 ## Specifications

-Describe: Order;
-test: "it will create an instance of the object Order" Expect(new Order).toEqual(Order {pizzas: {…}, currentId: 0})

 Describe: Pizza;
 test-1: "it will create an instance of the object Pizza"